Bushel-of-Lemons/LEMO_Vocabulate/README.md

 ```bash
 pip install lemo-vocabulate
 ```
 That's it!
 The package includes the AEV dictionary and stopwords file, so you can start analyzing text immediately.
+These files are located in the `lemo_vocabulate/data/` directory of the installed package.
+Or, you can access them programmatically using the `get_data_path` function.

 ### Option 2: Install in a Conda Environment